-Join Aaron Quigley for an in-depth discussion in this video Publishing to HTML5, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Publishing to HTML5, part of Learning Captivate 8.

 When it comes to publishing your project, there's several options available to you depending on how you built your project.
 Here we have a basic project which is not responsive.
 These not responsive projects actually have a lot of ways that they can be published.
 For example, when I go to publish, I can select publish to computer, and here I can choose whether to publish it as HTML5, or as a video.
 For example, you can create an entire presentation, add times signatures to each of the slides, have no navigation to it, and publish it as a video that could be uploaded to something such as YouTube or Vimeo.